-The eduPKI service being developed within the GÉANT project aims to ease the adoption of digital Certificates within this project in an efficient way.
-It aims to create a service able to support other of the project's services in defining their security requirements, and to provide them with digital Certificates.
+The eduPKI service being offered from GÉANT aims to ease the adoption of digital Certificates within GÉANT in an efficient way.
+It creates a service to support other GÉANT services in defining their security requirements, and to provide them with digital Certificates.